i0Ek3/iGFW/README.md

 > Let's fucking the GFW.

-Configurate available minimal zshrc/vimrc for VPS use, but install zsh/vim/ohmyzsh first.
+Configurate available minimal zshrc/vimrc for VPS use.

 ## How To